 As of July 1st 2004 L'Italo-Americano became the property of L'Italo American Foundation, under the direction of Publisher Robert Barbera.

 Mario Trecco remained the Editor of the newspaper until October 2009, passing the baton to the new editor-in-chief Laura Battaglia Mesrobian.
 Mrs. Battaglia held the position of editor until February 2011.

-As of March 2011 the new director of L'Italo-Americano is Simone Schiavinato.
+As of March 2011 the editor-in-chief of L'Italo-Americano is Simone Schiavinato.